alexjago/rusqlite-csvtab-slow/README.md

 # rusqlite-csvtab-slow
-A minimal demonstration of performance issues with Rusqlite's CSV tables feature.
+A minimal demonstration of a performance caveat with Rusqlite's CSV tables feature.

 # Summary

-If you're doing, for example, multi-table JOINs, you need to be sure to load your tables into memory first.
-This is a separate step from setting up the virtual table.
+If you're doing, for example, multi-table JOINs, you need to be sure to **load your tables into memory first.** This is a separate step from setting up the virtual table.

 `CREATE VIRTUAL TABLE foobar_v USING csv(...);` needs to be followed by `CREATE TABLE foobar AS SELECT * FROM foobar_v;`.